Online Exams Advice

 - Ensure files have been uploaded successfully

-- Submission issues: contact your module instructors in the first instance
+- Submission issues: Contact your module instructors in the first instance

-A note regarding grades in Blackboard: SITS (my.tcd.ie) is the system of record for all student results.
+- SITS (my.tcd.ie) is the system of record for all student results.
 Any results provided in Blackboard are provisional only.

 Be aware of what’s required for online assessments.

 Familiarise yourself with how the online assessment will work; read through any instructions and guidelines carefully and well in advance.
 Also, ensure you can access any relevant online services or websites without any password issues on the day.
+If there’s anything you don’t understand, then get in touch with your lecturer to clarify things in good time.

 Preparing yourself, your computer/device and internet connection